shaneboulden/blog/data/blog/misp-on-rhel.md

 podman inspect 81739f877c42 > misp-mail.json
 ```
-Once we have a json spec for the container, we can create a Udica policy:
+Once we have a json spec for the container, we can create an SELinux policy with Udica:
 ```
 udica -j misp-mail.json misp-mail
 ```